Dynamic Graph Embedding Through Hub-aware Random Walks: Hub-aware Random Walk Methods

 In addition to degree based selection, DeepHub integrates two parameters.
 The first parameter, backtracking probability $p$, allows the walker to return back to the previous node in the walk.
 The second parameter, random move probability $u$, enables uniform transition to one of the neighbors, i.e., each of the neighbors has the same probability to be selected as the next node in the walk.
 These mechanisms introduce variability in walk trajectories, supporting the discovery of both persistent and transient temporal structures.

-For a given walk context, DeepHub first probabilistically determines whether to backtrack (to behave as node2vec) or to perform an uniform transition (to behave as DeepWalk).
+For a given walk context, DeepHub first probabilistically determines whether to backtrack (to behave as node2vec).
+If backtracking is not selected, then it tries to perform an uniform transition (to behave as DeepWalk).
 If neither occurs, it computes degree based scores for the current node's neighbors, adjusted according to the chosen mode and scaling.
 These scores are normalized into a probability distribution, from which the next node is sampled.
 We also use Laplace smoothing (adding 1 to degree centrality) in order to avoid zero probabilities in case of the logarithmic scaling.